X-lab2017/open-digger/README.md

 We use [GHArchive](https://www.gharchive.org/) as our data source for GitHub event logs and the data service is provided by [clickhouse](https://clickhouse.tech/) cluster cloud service.
 For data details, please check the [data](https://github.com/X-lab2017/open-digger/blob/master/docs/data.md) docs.

+### Labeled Data

+We are collecting labeled data for more deeper analysis.
+You can view the corresponding data in the `labeled_data` folder.
+For more details, please check [labeled_data](labeled_data/README.md) docs.

 ### Sample Data Usage

 OpenDigger provides ClickHouse sample data and Jupyter notebook image to run OpenDigger in local environment, please refer to [sample data doc](./sample_data/README.md).